 The Tuamotu Archipelago is one of the 5 main archipelagos of French Polynesia.
 It covers a gigantic area of 800,000 km² while having a total land surface which hardly exceeds 850 km².
 The 76 atolls of the Tuamotu are ancient volcanoes that collapsed millions of years ago leaving only behind a ring of sand with a lagoon in the middle.

 The Tuamotu could be nicknamed the scuba diving paradise of French Polynesia.
 It has it all: stunning coral reefs, deep walls, powerful drift diving in passes and abundant pelagic marine species.
+No wonder this is where divers go when diving in French Polynesia.
 Only a handful of the atolls concentrate the scuba diving centres of the Tuamotu: Rangiroa, the largest atoll of the Tuamotu with 8 dive centres, Fakarava with 7 dive centres, Tikehau with 4 dive centres and Manihi with only 1 dive centre.
 Indeed, Manihi was the promise of what I love the most in scuba diving: quietness.

 Private diving in Manihi Atoll